-The simplest and recommended method is to download MySQL Installer (for Windows) and let it install and configure all of the MySQL products on your system.
-Here is how:
+The simplest and recommended method is to download MySQL Installer (for Windows) and let it install and configure a specific version of MySQL Server as follows:

 1. Download MySQL Installer from https://dev.mysql.com/downloads/installer/ and execute it.